A snapshot of some things I've done and some things I like.

 Background

 My first introduction to controls was through Waterloo Rocketry.
-I had the privilege of being mentored by a Master's student on the development of a controller for a canard roll control system.
+I had the privilege of being mentored by a grad student on the development of a controller for our canard roll control system.
 I fell in love with the field then and have not looked back since.

-Outside of work, I've designed a custom STM32 Nucleo shield as a sensor hub to develop an EKF for an Inertial Navigation System.
-I'm hoping to refine this device into an effective and accurate drone altimeter.
+I've also designed a custom STM32 Nucleo shield as a sensor hub to develop an EKF for an inertial navigation system.
+I'm hoping to refine this device into an effective and accurate drone attitude and altitude estimation system.

-I have dreamed up a couple more (rather ambitious) robotics and controls projects that I want to take on during my undergrad, but those shall remain secrets for now.
+I have dreamed up a couple more (rather ambitious) controls projects that I want to take on during my undergrad, but those shall remain secrets for now.

 Physics and Math